strrife/angular2-seed/README.md

-## angular2-seed
+## Based angular2-seed

-A simple starter project demonstrating the basic concepts of Angular 2.
+Example project for TopTal article about Angular and Aurelia

 ### Usage
 - Clone or fork this repository